Cloud Azure

 # Read a Parquet file from blob storage

-df = read_blob_data(
+df = read_blob_data(blob_account="your_account",container_name="your_container",blob_name="data.parquet")

 # Read CSV with custom format

-df = read_blob_data(
+df = read_blob_data(blob_account="your_account",container_name="your_container",blob_name="data.csv",)

 bool

-handles uploading dataframes to blob storage:
+handles uploading data to blob storage:

 from binaryrain_helper_cloud_azure.azure import upload_blob_data